FREE CHRISTIAN REPRINT ARTICLES

-Looking back in history, the most successful people who ever lived faced numerous failures and adversities prior to achieving success.
-Winston Churchill, a controversial statesman who led Britain during World War II, lost more elections than any politician in recent British history.
-Churchill had several professional setbacks, some due to his own misjudgments, and at age forty-one he was forced out of politics.
-Worried that his political career was over, he became reclusive and learned to paint to relieve depression.
+Looking back in history, the most successful people who ever lived faced failure prior to achieving success.
+Winston Churchill, a controversial statesman who led Britain during World War II, faced numerous failures before he achieved success.
+Worried that his political career was over, he became a recluse and learned to paint to relieve depression.
 But the tough talking, cigar smoking Churchill proved to be a man of remarkable resilience who learned to suffer defeat without becoming embittered.
-He soon reentered political life, and as an accomplished author he wrote books; however, his political career remained stormy and uneventful.
+He reentered political life, and as an accomplished author he wrote books; however, his political career was stormy and uneventful.
 A man of many talents, Churchill was a distinguished orator who gave brilliant and moving speeches, many of which warned of Germany's growing power.

 World War II began, and the dark clouds of war moved over Britain.
-The Germans bombed the tiny island which devastated cities, killed civilians, and almost crushed the British spirit.
+The Germans bombed the tiny island and devastated cities, killing civilians and almost crushing the British spirit.
 A ray of sunshine peeked through the clouds when Winston Churchill became Prime Minister of Britain at age sixty-five.
 Churchill shined as a heroic leader with a will to win the war despite the odds.
-British morale was boosted as he encouraged the troops not to give in against a seemingly invincible enemy.
+British morale was boosted when he encouraged the troops not to give in against a seemingly invincible enemy.
 He inspired courage when he walked the streets of war-torn cities flashing the "V" for victory sign, as crowds gathered and cheered.
 This was Winston Churchill's finest hour.

 If you died today, are you absolutely certain that you would go to heaven?
 You can be!
 Click here and TRUST JESUS NOW